 However, injection techniques of different insulation systems are highly developed and allow great control during their execution.

-Advantages of injected insulation for air gaps
+Advantages of spray foam insulation for air gaps

-Blown or injected insulation is the simplest and most efficient way to insulate houses in less than 24 hours, obtaining thermal insulation benefits from the first day.
+Blown or spray foam insulation is the simplest and most efficient way to insulate houses in less than 24 hours, obtaining thermal insulation benefits from the first day.
 As there are no major works, there is no discomfort of any kind for its occupants and its application only reports an improvement in thermal comfort and efficiency.

 Injection is the best insulation technique to insulate buildings that have façades with air gaps, being the most used constructive solution from 1930 to this day.
 Injected insulation can thermally insulate all types of cavities and typologies of buildings, and can be done both from the inside and outside.